 Key Business opportunities - Professional and technical services, aviation, transport & storage, manufacturing, medical and dental services, trade and construction, retail

-Tertiary education - Charles Sturt University, University of NSW Rural Clinical School, University of Notre Dame Rural Clinical School, TAFE NSW – Riverina Institute, Riverina Community College, Adult Education School and Australian Airline Pilot Academy
+Tertiary education - Charles Sturt University, University of NSW, University of Notre Dame, Royal Australian Air Force Base, Army Recruit Training Centre, TAFE NSW – Riverina Institute, Riverina Community College and the Australian Airline Pilot Academy

 Retail services - 7 suburban shopping centres, 2 urban malls, bulky goods outlets, national and international franchises and independent boutiques